 How to deal with that defeat?

 To enhance our arguments and to get more feedback from those people that are actually dealing with the GDPR on a daily basis, we decided already one month before the plenary vote to announce our own public consultation on 16 February 2021.
 Your feedback was overwhelming and it took us more than 10 weeks to categorize and summarize every response.
-Striking was that only 1/3 of the more than 180 transmissions was coming from companies and business associations, while the large majority was from non-commercial actors such as citizens, researchers, scientists, nurses, data protection officers, lawyers, non-profit associations or sport clubs.
+Striking was that only 1/3 of the more than 180 transmissions were coming from companies and business associations, while the large majority was from non-commercial actors such as citizens, researchers, scientists, nurses, data protection officers, lawyers, non-profit associations or sport clubs.

 The feedback led to a 31-page-long document that you can find below.
 Divided into 10 chapters, it lays down the most important deficiencies of the GDPR and its implementation process in the 27 Member States of the European Union: